 Is your site hosted on a secure server that has a valid SSL certificate?

-Any site that collects private info from their users needs HTTP, or hypertext transfer protocol secure which protects your site from data interception.
+Any site that collects private info from its users needs HTTP, or hypertext transfer protocol secure, which protects your site from data interception.
 The SSL will also then encrypt data so that it can’t be easily breached.

 Does your website have complicated passwords?

 It is essential that all users who have access to your website’s back-end use complex passwords for account sign-in.
-This should include a combination of upper case, lowercase and special characters and must be a requirement for sign-ins.
+This should include a combination of uppercase, lowercase and special characters and must be a requirement for sign-in.

 Does your website have a firewall?